-Description of our Entertainment Portfolio (previously referred to as Opry and Attractions)
+Description of our Entertainment Portfolio

 The Grand Ole Opry.
-The Grand Ole Opry, which celebrated its 90th anniversary in 2015, is one of the most widely known platforms for country music in the world.
+The Grand Ole Opry, which celebrated its 91st anniversary in 2016, is one of the most widely known platforms for country music in the world.
 The Opry features a live country music show with performances every Friday and Saturday night, as well as additional weekly performances on a seasonal basis.
-The Opry House, home of the Grand Ole Opry, seats approximately 4,400, is located in the Opryland complex, and was named the Venue of the Year by the Academy of Country Music in 2014.
+The Grand Ole Opry House, home of the Grand Ole Opry, seats approximately 4,400, is located in the Opryland complex, and was named the Venue of the Year by the Academy of Country Music in 2014.
 The Grand Ole Opry moved to the Opry House in 1974 from its most famous home in the Ryman Auditorium in downtown Nashville.
 Each week, the Grand Ole Opry is broadcast live to millions of country lifestyle consumers on radio via WSM-AM and Sirius/XM Radio and streamed on the Internet.
-Special episodes of the Grand Ole Opry are also broadcast on television via the Great American Country network.
 The show has been broadcast since 1925 on WSM-AM, making it the longest running live radio program in the United States.
-In addition to performances by its members, the Grand Ole Opry presents performances by many other country music artists and other acts.
+In addition to performances by its members, the Grand Ole Opry presents performances by many other country music artists and other acts

 Ryman Auditorium.
 The Ryman Auditorium, which was built in 1892 and seats approximately 2,300, is designated as a National Historic Landmark.
 The former home of the Grand Ole Opry, the Ryman Auditorium was renovated and re-opened in 1994 for concerts and musical productions.
-The Grand Ole Opry returns to the Ryman Auditorium periodically, most recently from November 2015 to January 2016.
-The Ryman Auditorium has been nominated for "Theatre of the Year" by Pollstar Concert Industry Awards every year since 2003, winning the award in 2003, 2004, 2010, 2011, 2012, 2013, 2014 and 2015, and was named the Venue of the Year by the Academy of Country Music in 2009, 2011, 2013 and 2015.
+In June 2015, the Ryman completed a \$14 million expansion, including updated museum exhibits, a new museum theatre and a new café.
+The Grand Ole Opry returns to the Ryman Auditorium periodically, most recently from November 2016 to January 2017.
+The Ryman Auditorium has been nominated for "Theatre of the Year" by Pollstar Concert Industry Awards every year since 2003, winning the award every year since 2010, and was named the Venue of the Year by the Academy of Country Music in 2009, 2011, 2013 and 2015.